algolia/instantsearch/docgen/src/guide/Connectors.md

 navWeight: 75
 ---

-`react-instantsearch` provides [widgets](guide/Widgets.html) out of the box, those are great when you want a default style to be applied and you do not need heavy customization of the underlying DOM or behavior of the widget.
+React InstantSearch provides [widgets](guide/Widgets.html) out of the box, those are great when you want a default style to be applied and you do not need heavy customization of the underlying DOM or behavior of the widget.